rust-lang/rfcs/text/0000-capture-disjoint-fields.md

 proposed in a separate RFC.
 In the meantime, `<Box as Deref>::deref` could be a special case of a pure function *(see unresolved)*.

-Note that, because capture expressions are all subsets of the closure body, this RFC does not change *what* is executed.
+Also note that, because capture expressions are all subsets of the closure body, this RFC does not change *what* is executed.
 It does change the order/number of executions for some operations, but since these must be pure, order/repetition does not matter.
 Only changes to lifetimes might be breaking.
 Specifically, the